Striker '96

-Striker is a 1996 association football video game developed by Rage Software and published by Acclaim Entertainment for the Saturn.
-It was also released for the PlayStation and DOS.
+Striker is an association football video game developed by Rage Software and published in 1996 by Acclaim Entertainment for the Saturn, PlayStation, and MS-DOS.

 Gameplay

 Striker was the only soccer video game at the time that featured five-on-five play for both indoor and outdoor soccer matches.
 Commentary is provided by Andy Gray.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it one star out of five, and stated that "Frankly, there are far too many good soccer games on store shelves to even think about Striker as an option."

 GameSpot gave the PC version of the game 7.4/10.